Rob Warden, Executive Director, Emeritus

-Andrea Lewis joined the Center on Wrongful Convictions in October 2013 as a Clinical Fellow.
-She focuses on the Women’s Project, assisting in the representation of incarcerated women with claims of actual innocence, research, and public education efforts.
-Prior to joining the Women’s Project, Ms Lewis was an associate in the Labor and Employment practice area at Vedder Price P.C. in Chicago, where she represented clients in state and federal matters as well as working on pro bono projects.
-Ms. Lewis is a 2011 graduate of Northwestern University School of Law and a former Center on Wrongful Convictions student.
+Andrea Lewis joined the Center on Wrongful Convictions in 2013.
+She served as Clinical Fellow for the Women's Project until September 2015, when she was appointed Clinical Assistant Professor of Law and became a permanent member of the Center's staff.
+Ms. Lewis’ research interests include the various factors contributing to women’s wrongful convictions, and she supports the Women’s Project’s mission to educate the public on these factors and on the issues that wrongfully convicted women face upon reentering society.
+Prior to working at the Center, Ms. Lewis was an associate in the Labor and Employment group at Vedder Price P.C. in Chicago, where she represented clients in state and federal matters as well as working on pro bono projects.
+Ms. Lewis is a graduate of Northwestern University School of Law and a former Center on Wrongful Convictions student.